Treasure Hill

 Treasure Hill (寶藏巖 (Bǎozàng Yán, Pó-chōng-giâm)) is a community in Taipei, Taiwan.
-Originally an illegal settlement, it was founded by the Kuomintang military veterans at the end of the 1940s and served originally as an anti-aircraft position.
+Originally an illegal settlement, it was founded by Kuomintang military veterans at the end of the 1940s and initially served as an anti-aircraft position.
+It is located by the Xindian River, which was once an important lifeline for the settlement, providing drinking water, fish, and gravel for construction work before the river became polluted.
+The community used to have extensive urban farms between the settlement and the river.

-After cooperating with non-governmental organization Global Artivists Participation Project, the Taipei City Government developed the area into an example of environmentally sustainable urban community.
-With the policy of preservation and revitalization, the old settlement unfolded a new vision of an artivist compound which would respect the existing fabric of the community while fulfilling the regeneration concept of "symbiosis" to incorporate production and ecology in communal living and ushering in the program of an international youth hostel and creative ideas of art to further cultural exchanges with broader international communities.
+In 2006, Treasure Hill was featured in The New York Times as one of Taiwan's must-see destinations.

-Commissioned by the municipal government to propose an ecological masterplan for the area, Finnish architect Marco Casagrande found that this settlement, perhaps because of its illegal and marginal status, has evolved organically to operate according to an ecological model: recycling and filtering grey water, using minimal amounts of electricity (“stolen” from the city grid), composting organic waste, and repurposing Taipei’s waste.
-Casagrande relates his experiences of working on the site: For the ecological urban laboratory I had to do nothing, it was already there.
-What I did was to construct wooden stairways and connections between the destroyed houses and some shelters for the old residents to play mah-jong and ping-pong.
+The police closed the area in 2007 in order to guarantee safety for restoration work, which the Taipei City Government undertook in cooperation with the non-governmental organization Global Artivists Participation Project, developing the area into an example of an environmentally sustainable urban community.
+With a policy of preservation and revitalization, the old settlement unfolded a new vision of an artivist compound that would respect the existing fabric of the community while incorporating production and ecology, adding a youth hostel.

-The community has been featured in The New York Times as one of Taiwan's must-see destinations.
+Commissioned by the municipal government to propose an ecological masterplan for the area, the Finnish architect Marco Casagrande found that the settlement, perhaps because of its illegal and marginal status, had evolved organically to operate according to an ecological model: recycling and filtering grey water, using minimal amounts of electricity ("stolen" from the city grid), composting organic waste, and repurposing Taipei's waste.
+Casagrande related his experiences of working on the site: "For the ecological urban laboratory I had to do nothing, it was already there.
+What I did was to construct wooden stairways and connections between the destroyed houses and some shelters for the old residents to play mah-jong and ping-pong."